Satya7733/HWforAI_ML/Challenge14/README.md

 - **Timer Isolation:** Kernel-only timings isolate device compute but still suffer from redundant work.
 - **Parallel Suitability:** Achieving GPU speedup for Fibonacci requires an inherently parallel algorithm (e.g., fast-doubling or parallel prefix) rather than independent per-index recomputation.

-## Image Format

-Include your plot image (PNG or JPEG) in the repo and reference it:

 **DHANYAWAD**